 The school remained in the Chesterfield County public school system as an elementary school until the 1990s.
 In 2012 the building was purchased by the nonprofit organization Pathfinders, which offers mentoring and other services to at-risk youth.
 One notable alumnus from the Robert Smalls School is Cheraw native Dizzy Gillespie, who finished the school in 1933.
 He began his musical career playing in the Robert Smalls School band and performing in school productions at the encouragement of his teacher, Alice Wilson.

 For further information on this and other equalization schools, read Rebekah Debrasko’s 2008 study on Equalization Schools in South Carolina, 1951-1959, available though SCIWAY.

-The Robert Smalls School is listed in the National Register, which says the following:
+The Robert Smalls School is listed in the National Register: